ItZ2LEO/DigitalPortfolio/Stock_Market_Predictions/README.md

 # Project Overview

-DISCLAIMER, This project is for educational purposes only and should not be used as financial advice.
 In this project, I predicted wether the S&P 500 will close higher or lower the next day.
 This model had 57% accuracy.

 ## Project Steps